Grab my plans for this beautiful bench for your entry, the end of your bed, or even a living room.

 - I then used Minwax Wood Putty in Golden Oak to fill the thin gap between the pieces in the corner.

-That’s how to build an upholstered bench frame!
+That’s how to Build a Modern Farmhouse Bench or Coffee Table!
 The hardest part is over, we are ready to upholster.
 I’ll cover that in depth in the next post with a How-To video to show you how easy it can be.

 Update: You can check out the finished bench and upholstery tutorial now.